 - Token Good Teammate: He served as this during his time as a member of Magneto's Acolytes, in contrast with the far more vicious or bloodthirsty members of the team.

 - Too Dumb to Live: A justified example during one of his first times facing Magneto.
-He turns into his metal form to fight...the guy who controls metal.
-This was very soon after the 2nd generation's introduction, and the point is made several times that the new team, while powerful, lacks experience and cohesion, and isn't ready to handle Magneto (which is why they're even in a position to have that particular fight in the first place).
+He turns into his metal form to fight... the guy who controls metal.
+This was very soon after the second generation's introduction, and the point is made several times that the new team, while powerful, lacks experience and cohesion, and isn't ready to handle Magneto (which is why they're even in a position to have that particular fight in the first place).

 - Unwitting Pawn: Of Illyana.

 - We Used to Be Friends: He and Exodus were comrades in the Acolytes and Piotr initially was convinced that Exodus had a "firmer grasp of Magneto's commandments" than the traitor Fabian Cortez.
-In a more recent and darker example, his relationship with his sister Illyana his also gone this way.
+In a darker example, his relationship with his sister Illyana had gone this way but they eventually reconciled.

 - Will They or Won't They?: Piotr and Kitty in particular have had a strife-ridden relationship.
 The latest installment in the story of their relationship happens in X-Men Gold.
 After Piotr proposed to her and Kitty asked for time to think about it, Kitty proposed back in Gold #20.
-Unfortunately, in Gold #30, Kitty decided to back out at the last minute because of their history, to the point where her powers trigger when he tries to put the ring on and vanishes in front of all their friends.
-AND THEN, in #31, she's surprised and upset when he tries to leave without saying good-bye.
+Unfortunately, in Gold #30, Kitty decides to back out at the last minute because of their history, to the point that her powers trigger when he tries to put the ring on and vanishes in front of all their friends.
+And then, in #31, she's surprised and upset when he tries to leave without saying good-bye.

 John Proudstar / Thunderbird I